Allergies, Asthma and Autism

 Can autism cause breathing problems?

-Asthma and autism do not have a cause-and-effect relationship.
+Asthma and autism do NOT have a cause-and-effect relationship.
 However, researchers have identified common risk factors for both.
-These include genetics, immune dysfunction and environmental factors.
-Some studies have suggested that exposure to allergens and air pollution could increase the risk of developing both autism and asthma.
+These include genetics, immune system dysfunction and environmental factors.

 Can asthma medication use during pregnancy cause autism in early childhood?